 If you live in Florida then you know that between the heat, visitors, and crying children, theme park adventures can easily go awry.
-Annual passes, albeit an investment, is definitely the best way to experience Orlando’s most popular tourist destination; the theme park.
+If you are a regular theme park goer, or plan to visit multiple times throughout the year, annual passes, albeit an investment, is definitely the best way to experience Orlando’s most popular tourist destination.
 Some of our contributors weighed in on best tips for a Florida Theme Park Survival Guide to make the most of your experience!

 Stay Away from Peak Seasons.

 The best time to go to a park is when school is in session – and definitely avoid major holidays!
 Annual passes give you the freedom to enjoy your visit and not worry about rushing from ride to ride.
 You won’t have to spend 12 hours straight in the park, feverishly trying to ride every single ride.

 If you want to keep your sanity, stay away from theme parks from June to August.
 Seriously!
 You have annual passes, why even take the chance of having a miserable day with over 2-hour ride lines?
 Not worth it!

 Stroller & Accessories – If you can rent a stroller at the parks, they are so easy to push and turn on a dime.
 Bring a colorful ribbon to tie onto the handle.
 This way you can spot it in the sea of strollers outside a ride.
 Also, when the kids want to walk for a while, the stroller can be a great place to stash stuff.

 Snacks – Visiting theme parks with kids can become very costly, especially if you visit on a weekly basis.
 Bringing snacks for the kids and yourself is a must.
 You can easily pack sandwiches and potato chips in your backpack or lunch box.
 Leave the eating at restaurants for special occasions like birthdays and anniversaries.
 Believe me, it’s so worth it when you see your child’s face on their birthday, and Mickey is singing to them.